Tuesday, May 31, 2016

 !!!
 Belly up to the delicious Tacolicious bar !!!

-and celebrate the the 20th Anniversary of San Francisco Center for the Book.
+and celebrate the 20th Anniversary of San Francisco Center for the Book.

-Since book people know how to party it up and they do know their fonts and fun I knew that there were be many creative costumes in keeping with the punctuation theme.
-I knew had to come up with an appropriate beach plastic something to make my point be it a comma, question mark, exclamation point, apostrophe, ampersand, hyphen, period.
+Since book people know how to party it up and they do know their fonts and fun I knew that there would be many creative costumes in keeping with the punctuation theme.
+I knew I had to come up with an appropriate beach plastic something to make my point, be it a comma, question mark, exclamation point, apostrophe, ampersand, hyphen, period.

 Several women of my generation did not recognize the source of the materials for my necklace, thought it was intended to represent exclamation points or maybe a ring of bullets or bombs.
 When I explained "period" there was a moments pause, then great sighs of relief as they expressed how grateful they were to be post -menopausal.
 65 is definitely the new 50.